hudora/huTools/doc/development.markdown

  * Before ending the day, always check in and push to our central repository.
  * Your commit messages should be in english, use markdown and follow general [commit message best practices][commitmessage].
- * Work in branches.
-For every feature/ticket create a branch.
  * Check the [timeline/dashboard][timeline] regulary to see what's happening.
    Skimm the changesets and ask if you don't understand something.
  * always do `make test`, `make check` or equivalent before commit.
  * add the URL of the ticket in the ticket system to the end of your commit message
+ * Work in branches where appropriate.
+For every feature/ticket a branch may be appropriate.

 [refactor]: http://www.extremeprogramming.org/rules/refactor.html
 [commitmessage]: http://www.tpope.net/node/106